Tango Musicality Confessions

 Salsa: Rhythmic Precision and Predictable Structure

 Salsa builds on a strong, repetitive rhythm (usually in 8 counts), and most musical accents are predictable.
-The clave, the breaks, the bass tell you when to move, when to hit, when to pause.
+The clave, the breaks, and the bass tell you when to move, when to hit, and when to pause.
 Even improvised salsa still lives inside that rhythmic grid.
 You're interpreting, but you’re not rephrasing.

 Bachata: Groove-Driven, Accessible, and Emotionally Expressive

 Tango, on the other hand, isn’t always emotionally obvious.
-The music might be nostalgic, ambiguous, even unsettling.
+The music might be nostalgic, ambiguous, or even unsettling.
 There’s often no groove to fall back on: no repetitive phrase structure to lean into.
 The improvisation can feel more exposed because there’s no external framework keeping time for you.
 It’s up to you to choose when (or if) to step.

-Both dances invite expression — but they scaffold that expression differently.
+Both dances invite expression, but they scaffold that expression differently.
 Bachata offers a path.
 Tango hands you the silence, both in the music and in your body, and dares you to build something.

 The Pause: Tango’s Most Radical Step